omundy/learn-javascript/topics/node/node.md

 1. Run `npm i cron --save` in the Terminal.
 1. A dependency (e.g. `"cron": "^2.2.0"`) has been added to `package.json` as well as a new folder `node_modules` with all the dependencies it needs.
-1. Add the code below to your `index.js` file and run `nodemon` in the Terminal.
+1. Add the code below to your `index.js` file.
+1. Run it with `nodemon index.js` in the Terminal.
 1. Use [crontab.guru](https://crontab.guru/) to experiment with the time.